jagritvats/LinkedIn-Clone/README.md

-# linkedinclone
+# Linked In Clone

-LinkedIn clone using mern stack
+LinkedIn clone using MERN stack.

+## Currently Work In Progress

+- Use `npm run dev` for testing.